RuihaoQiu/Recommender-Systems-based-on-NLP/Skill-Recommender.md

 ## Skill Recommender
-No we are going recommend skills for users.
-This function is to help the users to have their own full skillset.
+In this chapter, we are going to recommend skills for users.
+This function is to help the users to "discover" their own full skillset.
 Most of the users know some of their skills, but they might neglect some important/in-demand skills, or they might also want to know what skills to develop in order to keep competitive.
-In this application, our users just need to input a few skills, then it will keep recommending the most relevant skills, the users just need to select from them.
+In this system, our users just need to input his position, then it will keep recommending the most relevant skills.
+Our users just need to select from them.
 This largely improves the user's experience.

 ### Recommend skills from job title
 As I have mentioned in the previous chapter, we have find the most important skills for each standard job title, by using our title standardizer and skill extractor.